rohan-paul/Collection-of-React-Redux-ReactNative-Notes/React/api-calls/rate-limit-throttle-debouncing/throttle-api-calls-rate-limit-with-underscore-Basic-Theory.md

 The throttle function is passed a function that wants to be throttled and the amount of time it is to be throttled, it returns a function that is throttled.
 Here in our case, the handleInput method is passed to the throttle function and we want it to be throttled to 100ms.

-Now, if we type fidudusola at a normal speed of 1 letter per 200ms.
-In our throttled comp it would take 10 \* 200ms = (2000ms) 2s to type fidudusola that is the handleInput method would be called 2 (2000ms/ 100ms = 2) times instead of 10 times initially in our non-throttled autocomp component.
+Now, if we type **fidudusola** (which has 10 letters) at a normal speed of 1 letter per 200ms.
+In our throttled comp it would take 10 \* 200ms = (2000ms) 2s to type **fidudusola** that is the handleInput method would be called 2 (2000ms/ 100ms = 2) times instead of 10 times initially in our non-throttled autocomp component.

-See our component would have to update twice for typing fidudusola it is appreciable for the 10-letter word, other than the 10 re-renders for the initial non-throttled component.
+See our component would have to update twice for typing **fidudusola** it is appreciable for the 10-letter word, other than the 10 re-renders for the initial non-throttled component.